Title: Auditor Decision-Making Bias: Testing the Effect of Scope and Order of Information Presentation

 Abstract

-The phenomenon of the auditor's negligence in detecting material misstatements that impact on opinion errors into the background of this research.
-Before carrying out audit procedures, the auditor determines the level of company risk.
-To be able to determine the level of risk, relevant information is needed related to the company's condition.
-This information can be in the form of qualitative and quantitative information.
-Information provided in the field is various forms, one of which is a different skop.
-General information received causes the auditor to focus on the general picture of the company's condition.
-In addition to information scops, the order of information presentation must also be considered when making decisions.
-The effect of producing two other effects that can cause decision making bias.
-This study focuses on testing primation effects, because previous research shows that the effect of the review causes bias without testing the primation effect.
-This study uses an experimental method with a 2 × 2 design that was tested using the ANOVA test.
-The results showed the bias of decision making turned out to be caused by a scop and sequence of information.
-This shows, the bias decision making can be caused by the effects of premacy which as long as it is rarely tested.
+The phenomenon of auditor negligence in detecting material misstatements that result in an incorrect opinion is the background of this study.
+Before performing audit procedures, auditors determine the company's risk level.
+To determine this risk level, relevant information regarding the company's condition is needed.
+This information can be qualitative or quantitative.
+Information provided in the field varies in form, one of which is its scope.
+The general information received causes auditors to focus on the general picture of the company's condition.
+In addition to the scope of information, the order in which information is presented must also be considered when making decisions.
+The sequence effect produces two other effects that can cause decision-making bias.
+This study focuses on testing the primacy effect because previous research has shown that the recency effect causes bias without examining the primacy effect.
+This study used an experimental method with a 2x2 design tested using ANOVA.
+The results showed that decision-making bias can be caused by the scope and sequence of information.
+This suggests that decision-making bias can be caused by the primacy effect, which has rarely been examined.

 Keywords: information scope, order information, audit risk